nerangafernando/nerangafernando.github.io/README.md

 * The interplay between quandles and codes.
 *  Self-reciprocal polynomials and their applications in coding theory.

-<code style="color: red"> Weiss Summer Science Research Program from June 5, 2023 to July 28, 2023 at College of the Holy Cross </code>
+<code style="color: blue"> Weiss Summer Science Research Program from June 5, 2023 to July 28, 2023 at College of the Holy Cross </code>

 #### Students supervised: Jiaqi Fang, Haoming Wu